1. ORGANIZATION, BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING AND REPORTING POLICIES

 Significant Accounting and Reporting Policies

 Product Revenue – OVA1, Overa and OVA1plus: The Company recognizes product revenue in accordance with the provisions of ASC Topic 606, Revenue from Contracts with Customers (“ASC 606”).
 Product revenue is recognized upon completion of the OVA1, Overa or OVA1plus test and delivery of results to the physician based on estimates of amounts that will ultimately be realized.
-In determining the amount of revenue to be recognized for a delivered test result, the Company considers factors such as payment history and amount, payer coverage, whether there is a reimbursement contract between the payer and the Company, and any current developments or changes that could impact reimbursement.
+In determining the amount of revenue to be recognized for a delivered test result, the Company considers factors such as payment history and amount, payer coverage, whether there is a reimbursement contract between the payer and the Company, and any developments or changes that could impact reimbursement.
 These estimates require significant judgment by management as the collection cycle on some accounts can be as long as one year.

 Product Revenue – ASPiRA GenetiX: Under ASC 606, the Company’s genetics revenue is recognized upon completion of the ASPiRA GenetiX test and delivery of results to the physician based on estimates of amounts that will ultimately be realized.
-In determining the amount of revenue to be recognized for a delivered test result, the Company considers factors such as payment history and amount, payer coverage, whether there is a reimbursement contract between the payer and the Company, and any current developments or changes that could impact reimbursement.
+In determining the amount of revenue to be recognized for a delivered test result, the Company considers factors such as payment history and amount, payer coverage, whether there is a reimbursement contract between the payer and the Company, and any developments or changes that could impact reimbursement.
 These estimates require significant judgment by management as the Company has limited experience with such factors relating to ASPiRA GenetiX.

 Service Revenue: The Company’s service revenue was generated by performing IVD trial services for third-party customers.
 Measurement of progress on contracts with customers was generally based on the input measurement of cost incurred relative to the total expected costs to satisfy the performance obligation.
 The Company does not expect to have any significant service revenue going forward, as it largely wound down performing the ASPiRA IVD trial services in the fourth quarter of 2019.
 For the second quarter 2020, the Company’s service revenue was limited to the fulfillment of one legacy IVD contract.
+There was no service revenue in the third quarter 2020.

 Recent Accounting Pronouncements